 Sharon has worked with both natural resource governmental and non-governmental organization since 1981.
 She worked as the legislative director for the California Coastal Conservancy and the Planning and Conservation League, and worked in various capacities for General Services, California Department of Water Resources, and Sacramento Regional Transit.

 She co-founded the Mountain Lion Foundation in 1986 and served as its director until 1990.
 She also co-founded the Wild Felid Research and Management Association in 2007 and serves as a board member.
-Sharon has a B.S. in Environmental Policy and Planning and a consulting business providing a wide range of organizational and program planning services.
+Sharon has a B.S. in Environmental Policy and Planning and a consulting business providing a wide range of organizational and program planning services, including coaching to support people in reaching their personal and professional goals.